-Employees training is another social factor named in the ESG Guidelines.
-129 Employees training and development have impact on the companies present and future development, and also put a positive mark on the local communities.
-Companies' commitment to employees continuous learning, development is a priority for ten of the observed companies. employees professional Statement on development is noted in the Code of Ethics, among companies values or in the CGC.
+Employees training is another social factor named in the ESG Guidelines.129 Employees training and development have impact on the companies present and future development, and also put a positive mark on the local communities.
+Companies' commitment to employees continuous learning, development is a priority for ten of the observed companies.
+Statement on employees professional development is noted in the Code of Ethics, among companies values or in the CGC.
 The KPIs the companies use to present the results in this area differs between companies.
 Most companies report number of training held, number of employees in training or number of training hours.
 Some companies provide more detailed data, by braking data by training provider (internal and external), domestic and trainings abroad, and by topic (by department or by relevant regulation).
 Different metrics used by companies makes presented information hard to compare.
 Two company informs they have an e-learning platform available to their employees.

-128 Macedonian Stock Exchange, 'ESG Reporting Guidelines' (n 78). p.
+$^{^{128}}$ Macedonian Stock Exchange, 'ESG Reporting Guidelines' (n 78). p.
+9 129 ibid. p.
 9